Visit a Working Farm Like No Other

 We are open to the public Memorial Day weekend through Labor Day.
 We’re closed during winter months, but don’t worry—you can still find our shellfish at local restaurants.

-Westcott Bay is open daily between 11:00 and 5:00 from Memorial Day weekend through Labor Day (including 4th of July and Labor Day).
+Westcott Bay is closed for the season.
+During summer we are open daily between 11:00 and 5:00 from Memorial Day weekend through Labor Day (including 4th of July and Labor Day).

 You can access the farm via water, trail or road.